AnnaNarim/Hospital-Management/back-end/README.md

      <li>db.js  - defining all relationships between tables and sync-ing them</li>
      <li>dataInsertsInHospital.sql - admin side, inserting data in tables</li>
   </ul>
-  <li>services - main services used for fetching needed information about hospital which doctor will need to see anf edit</li>
+  <li>services - main services used for fetching needed information about hospital which doctor will need to see and edit</li>
    <ul>
      <li>department.js, doctors.js, nurses.js, patients.js- the main functions which are called for showing information about hospital for doctor in font-end</li>
      <li>users.js  -  singup and login (with JWT)</li>